internetarchive/dweb-archivecontroller/API.md

 Fetch and return RelatedItems query.
 Default is the raw API, but can extract ArchiveMembers (overridden in dweb-mirror.ArchiveItemPatched to use cache)

-##### thumbnaillinks
-Return array of thumbnaillinks - maybe Obsolete as thumbnails usually shown from ArchiveMember

 ##### thumbnailFile()
 Find appropriate thumbnail file, and return ArchiveFile for it.
 Uses heuristic approach since Archive data is inconsistent currently.
 File could be `__ia_thumb.jpg` or `_itemimage.jpg`